Chart Color Schemes

 Buddina - Minyama ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

 Buddina-Minyama was found to have below average cultural diversity, with 86.9% of its population being Australian citizens, born in Australia (79.1%), and speaking English only at home (94.3%).
-Christianity was the predominant religion, comprising 49.3%.
-Judaism was overrepresented at 0.2%, compared to 0.1% regionally.
+Christianity is the predominant religion, comprising 49.3% of Buddina-Minyama's population.
+However, Judaism is overrepresented, making up 0.2%, compared to 0.1% across the rest of Queensland.

 Frequently Asked Questions - Diversity